Disentangling Similarity and Relatedness in Topic Models: Introduction

 \section{Introduction}

-Topic models discover latent thematic structure from a corpus of documents by topics, each represented as a distribution over words that cohere around a common theme.
-For instance, \{\emph{baseball}, \emph{playground}, \emph{audience}, \emph{win}\} suggests a topic of baseball games.
-Traditional probabilistic topic models, such as Latent Dirichlet Allocation (LDA)~\cite{blei2003lda}, rely on word co-occurrence statistics to represent each topic as a multinomial distribution over words and each document as a mixture of topics.
-More recently, the advent of contextual encoders and representation learning methods \cite{devlin2019bert, pennington2014glove} has led to a new paradigm of PLM-augmented topic models~\cite{wu2024survey,grootendorst2022bertopic,wu2023ecrtm,wu2024fastopic,reuter2024tntm}.
-For example, TNTM~\cite{reuter2024tntm} employs a variational autoencoder architecture that models each document as a mixture of topics, with each topic parameterized as a multivariate Gaussian in word embedding space, while simpler approaches, such as BERT-KT~\cite{sia2020tired}, directly cluster mean-pooled BERT embeddings and apply corpus-level term-frequency weighting to extract topic candidates.
-PLM-augmented topic models have demonstrated strong performance on standard evaluation metrics, topic diversity, coherence~\cite{wu2024survey}, and also embedding-based measures~\cite{aletras2013distcoh,terragni2021webtsm},
+Given a corpus of documents, topic models discover underlying thematic structure: \textit{topics}, each represented as a distribution over words that cohere around a common theme.
+For instance, \{{baseball}, {field}, {audience}, {win}\} suggests a topic of baseball games.
+Because of their scalability and interpretability, topic models have long been a standard tool for exploring large text collections~\citep{blei2012probabilistic,Boyd-Graber:Hu:Mimno-2017,grimmer2013text}, with applications in computational social science~\citep{egger2022topic,hansen2018transparency}, political science~\citep{barbera2019who,suter2025when}, digital humanities~\citep{tangherlini2013trawling}, and scientific literature mining~\citep{liu2021tracing}.
+Even in the current era of large language models (LLMs), they remain an attractive tool for corpus-level analysis: LLM-based topic extraction requires costly per-document inference~\citep{mu2024large,pham2024topicgpt}, whereas topic models process millions of documents at a small fraction of the time and computational cost while exposing corpus-wide statistics directly.
+Traditional probabilistic topic models, such as Latent Dirichlet Allocation (LDA)~\citep{blei2003lda}, rely on word co-occurrence statistics to represent each topic as a multinomial distribution over words and each document as a mixture of topics.
+More recently, the advent of contextual encoders and representation learning methods~\citep{devlin2019bert, liu2019roberta, pennington2014glove, openai2024embedding} has led to a new paradigm of PLM-augmented topic models~\citep{wu2024survey,grootendorst2022bertopic,wu2023ecrtm,wu2024fastopic,reuter2024tntm}.
+For example, ETM~\citep{dieng2020etm} employs a variational autoencoder architecture in which each topic is a vector in the word embedding space and per-topic word distributions are given by the softmax of topic--word embedding inner products, while other approaches, such as BERTopic~\citep{grootendorst2022bertopic}, cluster sentence-transformer embeddings and apply frequency weighting to extract topic candidates.
+PLM-augmented topic models have demonstrated strong performance on standard evaluation metrics such as topic diversity, coherence~\citep{wu2024survey}, and embedding-based measures~\citep{aletras2013distcoh,terragni2021webtsm}.